CISecurity/ControlsAssessmentSpecification/control-2/control-2.2.rst

 Inputs
 ------
 #.
-ASL: The authorized software list with a notation of "supported" or "unsupported" for each entry (sub-control 2.1)
+Authorized Software List: The authorized software list with a notation of "supported" or "unsupported" for each entry (sub-control 2.1)
 #.
 Access to an authoritative source of information indicating supported/unsupported details by product.

 Operations